Back to articles

 The Capability Tax Dilemma

 Autonomous AI agents are getting faster, cheaper, and more capable.
 That trend isn't slowing down.
 But the vulnerabilities documented here aren't bugs that get patched in the next release.
-They're baked into how LLMs process information: finite context windows, U-shaped attention curves, no way to distinguish real from fake at scale, framework-level defaults that freeze on slow responses.
+They're baked into how LLMs process information: finite context windows, degraded attention over long inputs, no way to distinguish real from fake at scale, and framework defaults that freeze on slow responses.

 Deception exploits all of those properties.
 And there's an asymmetry that works in the defender's favor regardless of which direction AI capabilities go.
 More capable models that might detect deception are also more expensive to run.
 Cheap models get fooled easily.
 Smart models cost the attacker more per attempt.
 The attacker doesn't win that trade.